Dynamic borrowing from historical controls via the synthetic prior with covariates in randomized clinical trials: Discussion

-Because the method only requires group-level data, it may be possible to include trials where the patient-level data would not be available due to privacy or intellectual property concerns.
-The group-level covariates might ideally be believed to be strong predictors based on solid theoretical or past empirical evidence, though in settings with enough historical trials it may be possible to incorporate higher-dimensional covariates through the use of sparsity-inducing priors on the regression coefficients.
 While not the focus of the present work, using the SPx modeling strategy with patient-level data and covariates would likely reduce trial sizes and increase accuracy even more substantially.
 The proposed SPx model could easily be modified to accommodate the patient-level data.
 For example, notation $y_{hj}$ and $x_{hj}$ would represent the response and covariates for patient $j$ from study $h$.
 Then patient-specific random effects $\psi_{hj}$ may be introduced and a prior model $f(\psi_{hj} | \psi_h)$ may be used to allow shrinkage of the random effects to study-specific effect $\psi_h$.
-The SPx model can then be used for $\psi_h$ to complete the model construction. \parindent 0cm \parskip 0ex
+The SPx model can then be used for $\psi_h$ to complete the model construction.
+We also note that with patient-level data it may be feasible for analysts to use more sophisticated approaches to control for covariates (compared to our linear regression of trial-level covariates over a moderate number $H+1$ of studies).
+For example, with patient-level data one might consider replacing SPx's regression submodel with a semiparametric model that allows flexible covariate-response relationships \citep{zhou_incorporating_2021}, a model that integrates propensity scores \citep{lin_propensity_2018, chen_propensity_2022}, or other semiparametric Bayesian strategies \citep{muller_product_2011}.